 Surname.
 You can define multiple labels for a single attribute.

 HYPERLINK— A Hyperlink attribute, which acts as a link in the reports.
-You have to select a Reference which is the name of an attribute column in the same table.
-The reference column is the one which will be used as a label, the hyperlink column is the one which is expected to contain the address.
+You have to select a Reference, which is the name of an attribute column in the same table.
+The reference column is the one that will be used as a label, the hyperlink column is the one that is expected to contain the address.

 Save your configuration.